A Joint Model and Data Driven Method for Distributed Estimation: Proof of Proposition

 \section{Proof of Proposition \ref{Prop: Joint quantization 1}}

-{Proof of Proposiiton {Prop: Joint quantization 1}} Since the one-hot representation of a binary information is invertible, estimating the desired parameter $\theta$ with either the original quantized matrix $\mathbf{U}$ or its one-hot representation $\mathbf{V}$ achieves the identical estimation MSE, i.e.,
+{Proof of Proposiiton {Prop: Joint quantization 1}} Since the one-hot representation of a binary information is invertible, estimating the desired parameter $\theta$ with either the original quantized matrix $\mathbf{U}$ or its one-hot representation $\mathbf{V}$ achieves the identical estimation MSE, i.e., Similar to the analysis in \eqref{eq: conditionally i.i.d.
+1} and \eqref{eq: conditionally i.i.d.
+2}, the quantized vectors $\mathbf{u}_1, \cdots, \mathbf{u}_K$ are conditionally i.i.d. with given $\theta$, and so as their one-hot representation $\mathbf{v}_1, \cdots, \mathbf{v}_K$.
+Define